Fantasy football: Six must-start quarterbacks for Week 4

 Tom Brady is another high-end QB1 play this week.
 My list of six must-start quarterbacks also features some streaming options or injury fill-ins.

-Josh Allen, Lamar Jackson, Jalen Hurts, Joe Burrow and Rodgers make up the Top 5 of my weekly rankings.
-Patrick Mahomes, Wilson, Kyler Murray, Brady and Kirk Cousins also are inside my Top 10.
+Josh Allen, Lamar Jackson, Jalen Hurts, Rodgers and Patrick Mahomes make up the Top 5 of my weekly rankings.
+Wilson, Kyler Murray, Brady, Kirk Cousins and Geno Smith also are inside my Top 10.

 Aaron Rodgers